uw-pycert-course-01/assignment06/README.md

 1. Any other files required to successfully run your code.
 1. Run `git log > history.txt` in the terminal from your project root directory to show how you have committed regularly.
-1. Be sure to submit through git, using a pull request from a branch called *Development*.
+1. Be sure to submit through git, using a pull request from a branch called *development*.
 1. You also need to upload your code to Canvas, uploading it as a pull request.
 1. In Canvas, add a comment to your submission with a link to your pull request.